magepages/mpdocs/docs/order-attributes/index.md

 - **Default Value**:
   - Only display with the Input Type as `Text Field, Text Area, Date, Yes/No, Content`
   - This value will be displayed as the value of the field if the attribute is displayed in the Frontend

+- **Minimum Text Length**:
+  - The minimum length for the text
+  - Shows when the Input Type is Text Field and Text Area
+- **Maximum Text Length**:
+  - The maximum length for the text
+  - Shows when the Input Type is Text Field and Text Area
+- **Minimum Value**:
+  - The minimum value
+  - Shows when the Input Type is Date and Date & Time
+- **Maximum Value**:
+  - The maximum value
+  - Shows when the Input Type is Date and Date & Time

 - **Values Required**:
   - Select Yes to force the users to enter a value for the field